-Jericho Project’s Supportive Housing Program helps people conquer the multitude of issues that lead them into homelessness, including substance abuse, mental health illnesses, trauma and poverty.
+Jericho Project’s Supportive Housing Portfolio helps people conquer the multitude of issues that lead them into homelessness, including substance abuse, mental health illnesses, trauma and poverty.

-Starting as a modest 35-unit program, Jericho’s Supportive Housing Program now provides more than 400 units of supportive housing in New York City.
-We own and operate seven congregate supportive housing residences – one in Central Harlem and six in the Bronx – that provide 385 units, and manage a scatter-site program with 35 units that places residents in apartments rented on the open market throughout New York City.
+Starting as a modest 35-unit program, Jericho’s Supportive Housing Portfolio supports over 600 units across eight congregate supportive housing residences – one in Central Harlem and seven in the Bronx.
+Jericho also manages three scatter-site programs with over 115 units that places single adults and families in apartments rented on the open market throughout New York City.

 Providing Individualized Support